bhdicaire/visioStencils/README.md

 I normalize filenames:
  * Replace all dashes and underscores with a space
  * Add the vendor name as prefix
- * Add the version as suffix usually in the v[year] format
+ * Add the version as suffix usually in a v[year] format

 # Installation procedure